erred/w/src/blog/2019-05-29-trust-the-rabbit-hole.md

---- title
-trust the rabbit hole
---- description
+---
-where do you start trusting things
+description: where do you start trusting things
+title: trust the rabbit hole
---- main
+---
 ### How _(not)_ to trust everything

 So you want a trusted compute platform?